Exodus 16

 Introduction

-Exodus 16 marks a pivotal episode in Israel's wilderness journey.
-Approximately one month after leaving Egypt, the entire congregation arrives at the wilderness of Sin, situated between Elim and Sinai, and immediately confronts a crisis: they have no food.
-Rather than trusting the God who parted the sea, delivered them from Pharaoh's army, and sweetened bitter water, the people grumble against Moses and Aaron.
-Their complaint is sharp and revealing: they wish they had died in Egypt, where at least they had pots of meat and bread to eat.
-This longing for the comforts of slavery over the uncertainties of freedom is a recurring pattern in the wilderness narratives, and it exposes the deeper issue God is addressing: whether Israel will trust him for daily provision or cling to what they can control.
+Exodus 16 records a central episode in Israel's wilderness journey.
+About a month after leaving Egypt, the whole congregation arrives in the wilderness of Sin, between Elim and Sinai, and faces a crisis: they have no food.
+Instead of trusting the God who parted the sea, delivered them from Pharaoh's army, and sweetened bitter water, the people grumble against Moses and Aaron.
+Their complaint is revealing: they wish they had died in Egypt, where at least they had meat and bread.
+This preference for the remembered comforts of slavery over the uncertainties of freedom recurs throughout the wilderness narratives and exposes the deeper issue in view: whether Israel will trust God for daily provision or cling to what they can control.

-God's response is extraordinary.
-Rather than punishing the grumbling, he answers with abundance — quail in the evening and a mysterious bread-like substance in the morning that Israel will call מָן ("manna"), from their bewildered question מָן הוּא ("What is it?").
-The manna becomes far more than food.
-It is a daily test of obedience: take only what you need, trust that God will provide again tomorrow.
-This chapter also contains the first explicit Sabbath commandment, given before Sinai, woven into the very structure of how manna appears.
+God responds not with punishment but with provision: quail in the evening and a bread-like substance in the morning that Israel will call מָן ("manna"), from the question מָן הוּא ("What is it?").
+The manna is more than food.
+It is a daily test of obedience: take only what you need and trust that God will provide again tomorrow.
+This chapter also contains the first explicit Sabbath command, given before Sinai and built into the pattern of the manna itself.
 On the sixth day, a double portion; on the seventh day, none.
-The manna thus teaches Israel the rhythm of work and rest, provision and trust, that will be codified in the Ten Commandments.
-The New Testament draws deeply on this chapter: Jesus identifies himself as the true bread from heaven (John 6:31-35, John 6:48-51), Paul uses the equitable distribution of manna to teach generosity (2 Corinthians 8:15), and the author of Hebrews mentions the golden jar of manna kept in the ark (Hebrews 9:4).
+In this way the manna teaches Israel a rhythm of work and rest, provision and trust, later codified in the Ten Commandments.
+The New Testament returns to this chapter often: Jesus identifies himself as the true bread from heaven (John 6:31-35, John 6:48-51), Paul uses the distribution of manna to teach generosity (2 Corinthians 8:15), and Hebrews mentions the jar of manna kept in the ark (Hebrews 9:4).

 Israel Grumbles; God Promises Bread and Meat (vv.
 1-12)